Let’s Find Out How Pepsi Is Manufactured

-Introduced in 1893 in the markets, this cold drink is still in trend and has become a part of our routine.
-Though much of the amount of this cold drink is just water, still there are several other things which make this beverage a hit among all others.
+Introduced in 1893 in the markets, this cold drink is still in trend and has become a part of our routine life.
+Though water constitute a large amount of this cold drink, still there are several other things that make this beverage a hit among all others.
 One may say that the taste is somewhat similar due to the presence of carbonated water; there is something which has made it a common name and is known to everyone.
 Let’s have a look at the main ingredients of Pepsi to know more about its manufacturing processes.
 In August 2012, the PepsiCo signed a deal of $30 million with Senomyx, for the artificial high potency sweeteners for the company’s beverages.
 Let’s take a look at How is Pepsi Manufactured?

 The Ingredients in the Bottle

 Following are the main ingredients which are used in the making process of Pepsi:

 - Carbonated water

 Phosphoric acid avoids molds and bacterial growth by delaying and gives the beverage a unique flavor.
 A natural preservative, citric acid is used for enhancing the beverage flavor and it also maintains the balance of sweetness.
 More than 95% of the content is just carbonated water.
 It is carbon dioxide, which gives the beverage its sparkling flavor.
 The reason for using carbon dioxide that it is most suitable for making soft drinks because carbon dioxide is a non – toxic and inert gas and most importantly it is less expensive and can be liquefied easily.

 Then comes the sugar.
 It is the second most abundant component found in the beverage.
 Used both as dry and liquid, it makes the beverage taste sweet and is an essential component of the beverage as if there is no sugar, there is no taste.